 Avoid Sugar & Fast Carbs

 We all love both sugar and carbs, but being cautious of your intake will prove to be important when it comes to your nutrition routine.
-Since you’ve been fasting all day, it can be easy to fall into the trap of eating whatever, but it is vital to fight this urge and not consume too many sugars and carbs.
+Since you’ve been fasting all day during the month of Ramadan, it can be easy to fall into the trap of eating whatever, but it is vital to fight this urge and not consume too many sugars and carbs.
 A high-carb meal should have equal amounts of protein if that is the route you choose to go.

 Focus On Greens

-Looking to incorporate as many vegetables and leafy greens into your diet as possible will provide those micronutrients and other essentials you’ve missed from a whole day of fasting.
+Looking to incorporate as many vegetables and leafy greens into your diet as possible will provide those micronutrients and other essentials you’ve missed from a whole day of fasting during Ramadan.
 This is important for your cells, muscles, and other bodily functions overall to pump you with key vitamins and minerals so you don’t suffer any negative consequences to your growth and recovery.